mihah023/Applied-Mathematics-Portfolio/FOMC-Event-Study/README.md

 | TLT | 10% | 10% | 2.01 |
 | XLF | 52% | 16% | 1.97 |

-AAPL residuals are pretty fat-tailed (not surprising for a tech stock), but actual ARCH effects only show up in 10-16% of windows — much lower than you'd guess if you pooled everything into one big test.
-Wilcoxon and bootstrap (neither assumes normality) agree with the t-test everywhere, which is what makes me trust the null result — three different methods landing on "nothing here" is more convincing than any one of them alone.
+AAPL returns have some extreme values, which is pretty normal for a tech stock.
+But actual ARCH effects only appear in about 10–16% of the windows.
+Wilcoxon, bootstrap, and t-test all give the same result: **no clear ARCH effect**.

+**Takeaway:** since different tests all give the same result, I’m more confident that there isn’t a strong ARCH effect here.

 ---